SimoneColu/examCreation/README.md

 Every Block represents a group of rooms, for example the groups defined by different letters (R,I,T,M,N...)
 The definition of a new block is carried on by method `createblock()` which accepts the building code, the block code, rooms names in that block and a brief description of the block.

-The method `getName()` returns the name of the group of classrooms that defines the block.
 Method `getBlocks()` returns all the blocks of the building provided.

 It is also possible to update or delete a block by the methods `updateblock()` or `deleteblock()`.
-In updateblock if a room has the same name as a previusly present one in the same block , it should not be added again.
+In updateblock if a room has the same name as a previusly present one in the same block, it should not be added again.

 R3 - SensorRoom